 Measured Boot is a method where each of the software layers in the device's booting sequence measures the layer above that and extends the value in a designated PCR. e.g., BIOS measures various components of Bootloader and stores these values in PCRs 0-7.
 Likewise, bootloaders can measure the Linux kernel and store the measurements in PCRs 8-15.
 The Linux kernel has a feature called Integrity Measurement Architecture (IMA), where various kernel executables/drivers can be measured and stored in PCR 10.

-3. Remote Attestation of An Edge Node from ZedControl
+3. Remote Attestation of an Edge Node from the ZEDEDA Platform

 Attestation can happen in two ways:

-- While onboarding an edge node to ZedControl.
+- While onboarding an Edge Node to the ZEDEDA platform.

 - By enforcing the attestation policy, after the edge node is onboarded successfully.